 The oxygen reading is shown on the LCD screen, together with either the "ppm" or the "%" flag.
 Note that 1.00% is the same as 10,000ppm, or 0.1% the same as 1000ppm.
+Standard versions of the 201RS will only read in percent but low range versions are available which will go down to about 10ppm.
 The analyzer automatically scales its reading so that the display shows the correct value.